awsdocs/aws-doc-sdk-examples/go/ssm/README.md

 ## Overview

-Shows how to use the AWS SDK for Go V1 to work with Amazon Elastic Compute Cloud (Amazon EC2).
+Shows how to use the AWS SDK for Go V1 to work with AWS Systems Manager.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon EC2 is a web service that provides resizable computing capacity—literally, servers in Amazon's data centers—that you use to build and host your software systems._
+_Systems Manager organizes, monitors, and automates management tasks on your AWS resources._

 ## ⚠ Important